mcholbrook/seedling/README.md

 ### **Future Enhancements**
 * Ability to drag and drop crops onto your garden plan
 * Ability to upload photos of a crop to your seed library
+* Ability to set garden to public or private